robincamille/html-css-for-librarians/README.md

 To make an image shrink to 100px wide, align to the left, and have the text flow around it, with some space between the image and text:

 `<img src="xyz.jpg" alt="XYZ" style="width:100px; height:auto; float:left; margin-right:20px; margin-bottom:20px;">`

+## Troubleshooting

+Be sure to save and fully unzip (extract) *all* the files from the .zip you downloaded.
+Otherwise you'll get a lot of funny symbols in the files when you look at them in Notepad.

+Are the .html and .css files showing up as a big text blob in Notepad?
+A quick workaround is to copy & paste all the code from the file into Word, then copy & paste it back into the original file in Notepad.

 ## More resources